Place: Trade Fair Palace

 Additionally, Grosse is conceiving an intervention on the threshold between the architecture and the natural environment, outside of the Gallery.
 In both cases, the artist creates an autonomous space, defined by color and form, a post-romantic landscape of a subjectivity and nature in ruins.

 As such, monumental installations of Katharina Grosse can be situated in-between the American Land Art movement and the late 19th century German romanticism.
-Occupying liminal territories of an interior (institutional space) and an exterior (public space), and often integrating organic materials (trees, rocks, soil, etc.), her often large-scale architectures are hybrids that reach beyond the divide of nature and culture.
+Occupying liminal territories of an interior (institutional space) and an exterior (public space), and often integrating natural materials (trees, rocks, soil, etc.), her often large-scale architectures are hybrids that reach beyond the divide of nature and culture.
 They create a space of co-habitation of human and non-human, organic and non-organic, the natural and the artificial, leading towards a subjective anthropology for a world in an ecological decline.

 Katharina Grosse was born in 1961 in Freiburg, Germany, and now lives and works in Berlin.
 She studied at Kunstakademie Düsseldorf, Germany, and Kunstakademie Münster, Germany.
 Since the late 1990s, Grosse has worked almost exclusively with industrial spray guns in lieu of brushes, applying vibrant fields of atomized acrylic to virtually any available surface.
 “I use all sorts of tools - Grosse explains her method of working - from my hands to my fingers to tiny brushes to rough household bristle brushes or rollers.
 I like to get in direct contact with the surface.
 With the spray gun, it is in the air, off the surface, loose.
 It shoots paint through the air with air like a 3D paint machine body wired to my brain.
 The spray gun got my attention exactly at the time when I wanted to begin painting on multidimensional surfaces.
 The paint supply of the loaded gun is incredibly generous and the air pressure amplifies your reach and accelerates your movements.
 This means I can make more happen in less time.
 It really is like a synthetic organ that can touch and encompass space and shrink distances.
 The infinite line.
 The expanding body.
 It allows me to approach situations with enormous thrust and positive aggression”.